Van Sant, Macbeth to jazz up 68th Cannes film festival

 He unveiled 42 - 16 competing for the Palme d‘Or - which he said is “about 90 per cent” of the selection to be completed early next week.

-Following rumors that ‘selfies’ would be banned on the red carpet, Fremeaux said they would not, although he called the practice “ridiculous and grotesque”.
+Following rumours that ‘selfies’ would be banned on the red carpet, Fremeaux said they would not, although he called the practice “ridiculous and grotesque”.

 Taiwan’s Hou Hsiao Hsien, one of the most renowned directors of the 1990s, is also in competition with “The Assassin” as he hopes to win the Palme d‘Or after being awarded the Jury Prize for “The Puppetmaster” in 1993.